 - Review the content and compare with your own Clinical Profile.

-- Any item that was added or edited by the practice since the last time you reviewed this Clinical Profile is marked with and highlighted in yellow in the list.
+- Any item that was added or edited by the practice since the last time you reviewed this Clinical Profile is marked with and highlighted in blue in the list.

 - Use the different Import buttons to pull any item into your Clinical Profile.